 Alaska State Liaison

 Al was born in Alaska and has been stuck there ever since.
-He got a ride in the back seat of a Super Cub to a remote hunting camp in the Wrangell Mountains as a teenager which convinced him he needed wings.
+As a teenager, he got a ride in the back seat of a Super Cub to a remote hunting camp in the Wrangell Mountains, which convinced him he needed wings.
 He went off to Oregon for college with a plan get smart and make money so he could afford them.

-Frequent flight destinations for Al and his family include airstrips in the Wrangell –St. Elias National Park near McCarthy, Alaska, the lakes and ponds of southwestern Alaska, and a small strip near Skwentna, Alaska, where leopard-spotted rainbow trout abound.
+Frequent flight destinations for Al and his family include airstrips in the Wrangell –St. Elias National Park near McCarthy, lakes and ponds of southwestern Alaska, and a small strip near Skwentna, where leopard-spotted rainbow trout abound.
 These trout eat mice.

-Al is a member of the “Pioneers of Alaska,” the Alaska Airmen Association, the Alaskan Aviation Safety Foundation, AOPA, and EAA.
+Al is a member of the “Pioneers of Alaska,” the Alaska Airmen Association, the Alaskan Aviation Safety Foundation, the Seaplane Pilots Association, AOPA, and EAA.
 He is President of Dairy Airpark Homeowners Association which owns an airstrip on the west bank of the Kennicott River.
-Al is pleased to be a new member of the RAF and excited about the opportunity to advance its mission in the Last Frontier.
+As the RAF Alaska Liaison, Al is excited about the opportunity to advance its mission in the Last Frontier.